david-luong/weekly_timesheet_reminder/README.md

 To not lose the personal touch, I have created a python program which automatically creates phrases such as:
-"Hey everyone, weekly reminder to submit your timesheets! 😃" And automatically mix things up each time it is run!
+"Hey everyone, weekly reminder to submit your timesheets! 😃" and automatically mix things up each time it is run!

 If you haven't realised already, I am a big emoji user 😆